regirock365/front-gpt/README.md

 ### gpt-snooze

 A natural language snooze, the "gpt-snooze" is for those times you would have had to manually snooze the conversation to a date/time not in Fronts default suggestions.
+Click "Day & Time", scroll to and select the date, select the time, then confirm.
 Yuck.

-Now you can just type "gpt-snooze the first Monday of Feb next year".
-Which is Feb 6 2023, in case you were wondering.
+Now you can just type "gpt-snooze the first Monday of Feb next year", et voilà.
+It's Feb 6 2023, in case you were wondering.

 ### gpt-hello